Loving God. Caring about you.

 Confidential & Safe: A judgment-free environment where your story is respected.

-Volunteer: Recovery in Christ at Parkway is a work of individual Christian volunteers.
+Volunteer: Recover in Christ at Parkway is a work of individual Christian volunteers.
 Let us know if your would like to help.

 "As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.
 If anyone speaks, let him speak as the oracles of God.
 If anyone ministers, let him do it as with the ability which God supplies, that in all things God may be glorified through Jesus Christ, to whom belong the glory and the dominion forever and ever.
 Amen."